AlexAguirre70/project-REST-rant/README.md

 POST        /places/:id/rant            Create a rant (comment) about a place DELETE      /places/:id/rant/:rantId    Delete a rant (comment) about a place
 GET         *                           404 Error page

+The data made available in this app for restaurants will be id = Restaurant ID name = Name of Restaurant city = location of restaurant state = state name cuisines = type of food pic = picture of restaurant, menu or a dish